-If you want an agency or consultant to have access to your Facebook custom conversions for How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. and reporting — or if you are an agency or consultant who needs access — the individual Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads. must be shared with a partner.
+If you want an agency or consultant to have access to your Facebook custom conversions for The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More and reporting — or if you are an agency or consultant who needs access — the individual Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads.
+More must be shared with a partner.

 In the spirit of “no simple concept should ever be simple on Facebook,” this is a much more complicated task than it needs to be.
-How your custom conversions are set up will determine how you can share them.
+How your custom A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More are set up will determine how you can share them.

 Why Share a Custom Conversion?

 If your client, partner, or separate ad account created a custom conversion for a domain you are managing ads for, you may want access to that custom conversion for…

 And it becomes even more important with iOS 14 and Aggregated Event Measurement.
 It’s not enough to have access to a client’s pixel.
 You may see “hidden” configured events because you don’t have access to them.
 That may be because some of the configured events are custom conversions that have not been shared with you.

 How you share or get access to custom conversions depends upon how they were created.
 There are two ways to create a custom conversion…